Nvidia: The Rally Has More Legs, But Caution Warranted

 Nvidia's strong presence in the HPC market is challenging even Intel's datacenter dominance.
 This particular market is thriving based on massive parallelism offered by Nvidia's GPUs instead of Intel's CPUs and FPGAs (field-programmable gate arrays).
 No other chipmaker in the world has the ability to make GPUs for this market that can match the performance of Nvidia's GPUs.
 It's noteworthy here that today's AMD is a new entrant in this market and poses no immediate threat to Nvidia's supremacy.

 The ongoing rally in Nvidia's stock is backed by solid fundamentals.
 Among multicore CPUs, general purpose GPUs and FPGAs, an optimal combination of multicore CPUs and general purpose GPUs is capable of offering significant performance boost in the field of HPC, according to a project that evaluated 66 benchmarks.
-CUDA, Nvidia's software platform, has set Nvidia on a strong foundation.
+CUDA, Nvidia's software platform, has set the company on a strong foundation.
 However, when the Street will realize that CUDA's competitive edge can also be challenged, the rally will come to an end.

 CUDA: Nvidia's Competitive Advantage